MehdiK/MaintainableUiTesting/readme.md

         public string Password          { set { Execute(By.Name("Password"), e => { e.Clear(); e.SendKeys(value);}); } }
     }

-a checkbox on the view becomes a bool property on the Page Object and ticking and untickying the checkbox is just a matter of setting that boolean property to true or false.

-I have created a Page superclass that takes care of a few things for us and abstract some of the nitty gritty bits away from page objects.
+I have created a `Page` superclass that takes care of a few things, like `NavigateTo` which helps navigate to a new page by taking an action and `Execute` that executes some actions on an element, and abstracts some of the nitty gritty bits away from page objects:

-### Page Components!
+    public class Page
+    {
+        protected RemoteWebDriver WebDriver
+        {
+            get { return Host.Instance.WebDriver; }
+        }

+        public string Title { get { return WebDriver.Title; }}

+        public TPage NavigateTo<TPage>(By by) where TPage:Page, new() {
+            WebDriver.FindElement(by).Click();
+            return Activator.CreateInstance<TPage>();
+        }

+        public void Execute(By by, Action<IWebElement> action)
+        {
+            var element = WebDriver.FindElement(by);
+            action(element);
+        }
+    }

+The `Execute` method apart from abstracting web driver's interaction has an added benefit that allows selecting an element, which could be an expensive action, once and taking multiple actions on it.
+In the `BrittleTest` to interact with an element we did `FindElement` once per action while with `Execute` the element is selected once and used many times which could improve your test performance:

+    driver.FindElement(By.Id("Password")).Clear();
+    driver.FindElement(By.Id("Password")).SendKeys("!2345Qwert");

+was replaced with

+    Execute(By.Name("Password"), e => { e.Clear(); e.SendKeys("!2345Qwert");})

+Taking a second look at the `RegisterPage` page object we still have a bit of duplication in there.
+Test code is code and we don't want duplication in our code; so let's refactor that.
+We can extract the code required to fill in a textbox into a method on the `Page` class and just call that from page objects.
+The method could be implemented as:

+    public void SetText(string elementName, string newText)
+    {
+        Execute(By.Name(elementName), e =>
+            {
+                e.Clear();
+                e.SendKeys(newText);
+            } );
+    }

+And now the properties on `RegisterPage` can be shrunk to:

+    public string Username { set { SetText("UserName", value); } }

+You could also make a fluent API for it to make the setter read better (e.g. `Fill("UserName").With(value)`) but I'll leave that to you.

+We're not doing anything extraordinary here.
+Just simple refactoring on our test code like we've always done for our "other" code!!

+You can see the complete code for `Page` and `RegisterPage` classes [here](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/Framework/Page.cs) and [here](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/RegisterPage.cs).

+#### Don't stop at page object
-Page object is great as it encapsulates all the logic and selectors required to interact with a web page into one class; but some web pages are very big and complex.
+Some web pages are very big and complex.
 Earlier I said test code is code and we should treat it as such.
 We normally break big and complex web pages into smaller and in some cases reusable (partial) components.
 This allows us to compose a web page from smaller more manageable components.
-We should do the same for our test.
+We should do the same for our tests.
 To do this we can use Page Components.

-Page component is very much like a page object: it's a class that encapsulates interaction with some elements on a page.
-The difference is that it interacts with a small part of a web page.
+A Page Component is pretty much like a Page Object: it's a class that encapsulates interaction with some elements on a page.
+The difference is that it interacts with a small part of a web page: it models a user control or a partial view if you will.
 A good example for a page component is a menu bar.
 A menu bar usually appears on all pages of a web application.
 You don't really want to keep repeating the code required to interact with the menu in every single page object.
-Instead you can create a MenuComponent and use it from your page objects.
+Instead you can create a menu page component and use it from your page objects.
 You could also use page components to deal with grids of data on your pages, and to take it a step further the grid page component itself could be composed of grid row page components.
+In the case of Mvc Music Store we could have a `TopMenuComponent` and a `SideMenuComponent` and use them from our `HomePage`.

+Like in your web application, you could also create a, say, `LayoutPage` page object which models your layout/master page and use that as a superclass for all your other page objects.
+I guess a good rule of thumb would be to have a page component per partial view, a layout page object per layout and a page object per web page.
+That way you know your test code is as granualar and well composed as your code.

-## BDD and UI Testing - a match made in heaven
+## Mix BDD in
 UI testing works really well with Behavior Driven Development because you can write your UI tests based on the acceptance criteria provided (hopefully) by the business and BDD helps write the tests in a human readable way and [avoid a few pitfalls](http://www.mehdi-khalili.com/bdd-to-the-rescue).